-Dear Ms. McBee:
+Dear Mr. MeBride:

-This letter responds to your request on behalf of the Seminole Nation of Oklahoma for the National Indian Gaming Commission Chairwoman to review and approve the Nation's amended gaming ordinance.
+This letter responds to your request on behalf of the Seminole Nation of Oklahoma for the National Indian Gaming Commission to review and approve the Tribe's amendments to its gaming ordinance.
+The amendments were adopted by the Seminole Nation Council in Resolutions 2016-102 and 2017-24.
+The amendments bring the code into proper format and uniformity with the rest of the Nation's Code of Laws and also conforms with the Indian Gaming Regulatory Act and NIGC regulations.